EdiWang/Moonglade/README.md

 ### Email Notification

-Setup [Moonglade.Email](https://github.com/EdiWang/Moonglade.Email) Azure Function to enable email notification for new comments, new replies and pingbacks.
+Setup [Moonglade.Email](https://github.com/EdiWang/Moonglade.Email) Azure Function to enable email notification for new comments, new replies, webmentions and pingbacks.
 Then enable notification in admin portal.

 ```json
 "Email": {